metapensiero/metapensiero.reactive/README.rst

 recomputed sequentially, it's important to avoid having *suspension points* in the reactive code, like calls to ``sleep()`` functions or the execution of ``yield from`` and ``await`` statements.
-If this is unavoidable, a *manual* suspension context manager is avaliable in computations, named ``suspend()``.
+If this is unavoidable, a *manual* suspension context manager is available in computations, named ``suspend()``.
 Using that, the block of code inside a *with* statement runs isolated, and tracking is reinstated afterwards.